Lecturer in Responsible Leadership

-Szilvia completed her PhD at Cass Business School, City, University of London, where she is still a member of the Centre for Professional Service Firms and ETHOS, the Centre for Responsible Enterprise at Cass Business School.
-She holds an MRes from Cass Business School, an MA in Corporate Social Responsibility (CSR) from Nottingham University Business School (ICCSR), an MA in Sociology from the Eotvos Lorand University of Science in Hungary.
+Szilvia completed her PhD at The Business School (formerly Cass), City, University of London, where she is still an organiser and member of ETHOS, the Centre for Responsible Enterprise.
+She holds an MRes from The Business School (formerly Cass), an MA in Corporate Social Responsibility (CSR) from Nottingham University Business School (ICCSR), an MA in Sociology from the Eotvos Lorand University of Science in Hungary.

 Prior to starting her doctoral studies, Szilvia spent 7 years as a CSR consultant at Deloitte in London, where she led and delivered advisory and assurance engagements to leading multinational companies across a variety of industries.
 This experience informs her teaching of CSR, ethics, and responsible leadership.

 Szilvia is committed to impactful research and she actively participates in research projects directed towards practitioners.
 Such projects included a research report on culture change in the banking sector launched in the UK Parliament, and a study of the effectiveness of responsible investment for the United Nations backed Principles of Responsible Investment (PRI).
 In September 2016, Szilvia launched her research report on consultant-client relationships in the field of CSR as part of a successful event that welcomed over 70 practitioners at Cass Business School.
 Currently, she is managing a research project on the institutional history of Principles for Responsible Investment (PRI) and contributing to a research report for the International Labor Organization (ILO) on CSR functions’ impact on the workplace.

 Responsible Leadership (BUS243)